 The case stems from a law passed by the Mississippi legislature in 2018 that banned abortions after the 15th week of pregnancy.
 Jackson Women's Health Organization, the only licensed abortion provider in Mississippi, challenged the law's constitutionality.
 A U.S. District Court sided with the clinic, reasoning that Roe v.
 Wade does not allow states to ban abortions in the first six months of pregnancy when the fetus is not yet viable outside the womb.
 The U.S. District Court of Appeals for the Fifth Circuit upheld that decision on appeal.

 Mississippi took the case to the Supreme Court, asking the justices to weigh in on whether pre-viability bans on elective abortions are unconstitutional.
-On May 17, 2021, the Supreme Court announced it would review the case this fall, the outcome of which could impact the precedents set by both Roe v.
+On May 17, 2021, the Supreme Court announced it would review the case, which it heard oral arguments for Dec.
+1, 2021, the outcome of which could impact the precedents set by both Roe v.
 Wade and Planned Parenthood v.
 Casey.

 And Speaking of Precedent, Doesn't Roe Set One?